ipsy-md/docs/docs/cluster/cecile/slurm.md

 - **Hunt for information:** In case you are using a standard tool (e.g. library, toolbox) you might find some indications about minimal resource requirements in the documentation, alternatively you could ask a more expert member of your group or other users (on Mattermost) who might have used a similar tool or pipeline.
 Both these approaches could be good starting estimates for your jobs.

-- **Run your computation without slurm:** If possible, run your computation (e.g. analysis, simulation) on your local machine and check the resources usage.
-If you assume that your computation is not particularly heavy you could run it on your `home` on Cecile and check the resource requirements using `htop`.
-Keep in mind that this process, if computationally heavy, might create issues for other users.
+- **Run your computation with an interactive job:** Set up an interactive job being rather liberal in your choice of resources.
+Run your computation (e.g. analysis, simulation) and check the resource requirements using the command `htop`.

 ## Job restrictions and defaults